bcgsc/tAMPer/README.md

 The implementation of portions of the GNNs convolutional layers and the input data pipeline were adapted from [Jing et al, ICLR 2021](https://github.com/drorlab/gvp) and [Baldassarre et al, Structural bioinformatics 2021](https://github.com/baldassarreFe/graphqa).

 ## Citation

+If you use tAMPer in your research, please cite:

+Ebrahimikondori H, Sutherland D, Yanai A, Richter A, Salehi A, Li C, Coombe L, Kotkoff M, Warren RL, Birol I. 2024.
+Structure-aware deep learning model for peptide toxicity prediction.
+Protein Science. https://doi.org/10.1002/pro.5076.